sunnysidevibes/raciantau/_comics/senseless+town_11.md

 ---

 And now an allusion to&nbsp;[*The Garden of Earthly Delights*](https://en.wikipedia.org/wiki/The_Garden_of_Earthly_Delights)!
-Goodness, but Racia has a wild and broad imagination.
+Gracious, Racia has quite the imagination on her.
+In her?
+Well, she has one, at least.
 {: .present-before-paste}

-But if this is indeed an allusion, isn't there something missing?
+But isn't there something missing?
 {: .present-before-paste}